TheOdinProject/curriculum/javascript/computer_science/project_knights_travails.md

 ### Introduction

-Now that you're pro with DFS and BFS.
+Now you're pro with DFS and BFS.
 Let's try using our search algorithms on a real problem.

 For this project, you'll need to use a data structure that's similar (but not identical) to a binary tree.
 For a summary of a few different examples, reference [this article](https://www.khanacademy.org/computing/computer-science/algorithms/graph-representation/a/describing-graphs).